caoccao/swc4j/docs/features/function_restriction.md

 In a JavaScript module, it is recommended to export function only so that the module is tamper proof.
 The function restriction ensure the following.

-- There are no module wide statements other than function declarations.
+* There are no module wide statements other than function declarations.
-- There are some functions that must be declared.
+* There are some functions that must be declared.
-- To a particular function, the argument count can be also validated.
+* To a particular function, the argument count can be also validated.

+`JavetSanitizerModuleFunctionChecker` is the one that enforces this check.

 ## Valid Sample